 Try to get the word out about your dog as far as you can.
 Ask friends and family members to mention your dog in their church or use a community newsletter, spread the word around your office, and print flyers and posters to share around your neighborhood.

-Take your dog on walks more often and let him charm those who come in contact with him.
+Take your dog on walks more often and let them charm those who come in contact with them.
 Visit local pet stores and tell them about your dog.
 Word of mouth can often yield positive results when you are trying to rehome a dog.

 Obviously, all the tips for rehoming your own dog also apply to finding a stray, if the previous actions don’t pan out.
 Good luck, and hopefully you’ll never need to use these tips!